Bhutan

 Best Things to Do in Bumthang

 Bumthang is ancient valley of Bhutan and holds the most ancient monastery and it is the cultural hub of the Country.
-The best things to do here is to explore the cultural heritage, visit oldest temples, go for nature hike, trek the unique Bumthang Cultural trek and enjoy the Bumthang Khooli the local delicacy of the place.
+The best things to do here are to explore the cultural heritage, visit the oldest temples, go for a nature hike, trek the unique Bumthang Cultural trek and enjoy the Bumthang Khooli the local delicacy of the place.
+Also, check the Bhutanese Paper factory

 The lovely Bumthang valley is the religious heartland of the nation and home to some of its oldest Buddhist temples and monasteries.
 This three-day trek passes through several villages on its meandering route through Bumthang countryside and provides an exceptional opportunity for contact with Bhutanese rural life.
 Find Details